PrefectHQ/prefect/docs/guides/docker.md

     ```

     !!!tip "Keep your API key secret"
-          In the above manifest we are passing in the Prefect API URL and API key as environment variables.
+          In the above manifest, you are passing in the Prefect API URL and API key as environment variables.
 This approach is simple, but it is not secure.
 If you are deploying your flow to a remote cluster, you should use a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) to store your API key.

 === "Self-hosted"